khiner/zep/README.md

 environment.
 After building and installing Zep on your system, only 2 lines are required in your CMakeLists to use it.
 An alternative would be to just copy and build the source files for the core library into your project.

-The demos for Qt and ImGui require dditional packages, but these aren't required to embed Zep in your application.
-The ImGui demo builds and runs on Windows, Linux and Mac OS.
 If you are a Vim user, you might often suffer the frustration of not being able to use Vim keystrokes in your tools.
 Zep solves that.

 Key Features: